fluca1978/jekyll-simple-stats/README.md

 The script will generate the following files:
 - images files into your Jekyll home, folder `images/stats`, two PNG files per year (e.g., `2008-tags.png`, `2008-months.png`);
 - text file (in markdown format) into your Jekyll home, folder `_includes/stats/_`, one per year (e.g., `2008.md`).

+### Partial Stats Generation

+It is possible to specify two optional parameters to perform a partial generation:
+- `--year=dddd` does generate only the specified year, if there is some content to generate;
+- `--current-year` generates only the current year, in order to speed up the generation while keeping old stats untouched.

 # The Perl 5 Script